Tomas-Juri/STAG-AUIUI-P8VT/docs/index.md

 ### Connect backend to a MSSQL database

 You should have MSSQL running, and now you have to create a database for local development.
-So create a new database and let's go to our IDE.
+So create a new database and let's go to our IDE.s

 Install these packages: